 Shamans and yogis have known the breath to be a potent medicine for millennia.
 Pranayama, a fundamental limb on the yogic path, uses breath as a way to cleanse and release as well as to support the entire system.

-However, breathwork in the way that we are currently seeing it emerge, as conscious connected breathing, came onto the scene in the 60’s and 70’s through pioneers in the field like Leonard Orr and Sondra Ray (rebirthing), Jim Leonard (vivation), Judith Kravitz (transformational breath) and Stanislov Grof (holotropic breathwork).
+However, active breathwork in the way that we are currently seeing it emerge, as conscious connected breathing, came onto the scene in the 60’s and 70’s through pioneers in the field like Leonard Orr and Sondra Ray (rebirthing), Jim Leonard (vivation), Judith Kravitz (transformational breath) and Stanislov Grof (holotropic breathwork).
 From there many styles have continued to emerge, including the work of Robin Clements of Breathwave.net, with whom I have done extensive training and appreciate both the depth, compassion, spirit and science of what he shares.

-H+H When you work with people, how do you use breathwork to support healing?
+H+H: When you work with people, how do you use breathwork to support healing?

-In my practice, I work most primarily with conscious connected breathing, focusing on opening the breath pattern to support coming fully into the body and shifting blockages and patterns that are also showing up within your life.
-It brings to the surface any old stories or patterns that are circulating in the system for integration.
+In my practice, I work with conscious connected breathing, focusing on opening the breath pattern to support coming fully into the body and shifting blockages and patterns that are also showing up within your life.
+This process brings to the surface any old stories or patterns that are circulating in the system for integration.
 Some call it trauma release.
 I like to steer clear of the dramatics of it, keeping in mind that trauma simply refers to unprocessed emotion that’s needing to be felt – breathwork supports its flow out of your system.

 Through practicing a continuous flow of breath within a supported container, my role as a breathwork facilitator is to guide you in bringing breath and flow into areas where you are holding or feeling blocked or stuck.
 This process encourages the free and safe expression of emotion, always coming back into a relaxed nervous system to remind the body that it is now free and safe to release whatever it was previously holding onto.
 This naturally creates spaciousness within the body which will show up within your life too.